Toilet Tank Water Is Fresh Water

-According to you plumbing of Clearwater technicians, all you need to do is remove the lid, pour in your cleaning solution and scrub the sides with a sponge or a toilet brush, taking care not to detach any tubes or chains.
-Flush a couple of times to make sure that all of the cleaning solution has been rinsed out.
+According to you plumbing of Clearwater technicians, all you need to do is remove the lid, pour in your cleaning solution, and scrub the sides with a sponge or a toilet brush, taking care not to detach any tubes or chains.
+Flush a couple of times to make sure that all of the cleaning solutions has been rinsed out.

 When a toilet is clogged, sewage may back up and flow onto the floor.
 Wear heavy-duty rubber gloves when cleaning.
 You may need to insert a plunger into sewage to clear a clog.
 After doing so clean the plunger thoroughly – inside and out- – with hot water and detergent.